proofzero/rollupid/docs/platform/console/blockchain.md

 ### [ZeroDev](https://zerodev.app)

-To configure ZeroDev with your Rollup ID app you will need create a project and copy the project id into the applications.
+To configure ZeroDev with your Rollup ID app you will need to create a project and copy the project id into the applications.

 ## Interested in becoming an Account Abstraction Provider

 Please answer the following questions to see if you qualify:

 * [ ] Do you have an SDK or API?
   * Does your SDK use `fetcher`?
-(We do not support `XMLHttpRequest` and therefore do cannot integrate your SDK) OR
+(We do not support `XMLHttpRequest` and therefore cannot integrate your SDK) OR
   * Can your service be used with API calls?
 * [ ] Are your smart contracts 4337 compatible?
   * Do you have a smart contract factory to generate the same smart contract wallet address across all chains?